floriangardin/harmonics/system/compo_system_prompt.md

 - Use tempo modifications for natural phrasing.
 - Create polyphonic textures with distinct rhythmic variations.

+#### Repetitions

+WARNING : For the time being bar repetition are not implemented, so copy the whole theme.

 #### Variables
 - Variables are declared with `@<name> = <value>`.